-Each student doing laboratory work must be provided with a breakage card costing \$5.00, from which breakage will be deducted, and the remainder will be returned at the close of the year.
+Each student doing laboratory work in Chemistry, Physics, and Biology must be provided with a Breakage Card costing \$5.00, from which breakage will be deducted, and the remainder returned at the close of the year.

 Students working extra hours in laboratory will be required to pay for the same.